How does it work

 Add style import

 The next step of the transformation is to add the import statement for the styles.
-These styles don't exist yet, but will be generated by the webpack loader at a later stage.
+These styles don't exist yet, but will be generated by the bundler-specific loader/plugin at a later stage.
+Since next-yak controls all generated class names (passing them as strings directly), this import does not need to export class name bindings.
+The import format depends on the bundler:

-This recognition is not always working correctly as seen with the various issues & PR's we created on the next.js repository like this one, this one or this one.
+This recognition is not always working correctly as seen with the various issues and PRs we created on the Next.js repository like this one, this one or this one.

 Transform tagged template literals

 In another step, the tagged template literals are transformed into next-yak runtime function calls.
-The static CSS parts are passed as references to the class names from the "not yet generated" css-modules file.
+The static CSS parts are passed as class name strings directly, since next-yak controls all generated class names.

 import { styled } from "next-yak";